TW2/signal/README.md

 | ---- | ---- |
 | msStart, msStop, imageWidth, imageHeight | msStartRel, msDuration, imageWidth, imageHeight |

-If RELATIVE, 'msStartRel' is calculated from last msStart position.
+If RELATIVE, 'msStartRel' is calculated from last 'msStart' position.

 | Example: (Gin & Juice.m4a from 0s to 10s) |
 | ---- |